richard-porter/richard-porter/README.md

 This is the public work of Richard Porter (pen name) — a non-technical practitioner documenting what happens when humans collaborate with AI, and what goes wrong when nobody’s watching.

 Everything here is free, voluntary, and given away.
-Nothing is sold.
 Nothing requires technical skill to use.

 -----